DFC302/subseeker/README.md

 -H Choose a different header, default is Firefox. \
 -t Choose number of threads. \
 -v Verbose mode. \
--o Choose to send results to an output file.
+-o Choose to send results to an output file. \
+-a Enable search with API credentials.

 The keywords.txt file is a file that is provided, that can be used with multi-search mode.